jetm/git-recommended-uses/git-recommended-uses.md

 * Migrated severals projects to Git from Clearcase, CVS and Subversion.

-* Solved hundreds of issues related to Git.
+* Solved hundreds of issues helping people using Git.
 Today I still do it, but no hundreds 😊.

 ---